 Tanzania’s Gross National Income (GNI)

-The World Bank (WB) classifies Tanzania as a lower middle-income economy with a GNI per capita of USD 1,080 in 2019, against an average of USD 1,550 in Sub-Saharan Africa.
+The World Bank (WB) classifies Tanzania as a lower middle-income economy with a GNI per capita (constant LCU) of USD 1,110 in 2021, against an average of USD 1,562 in Sub-Saharan Africa.

 Sources: African Development Bank (AfDB), Bank of Tanzania (BoT), International Monetary Fund (IMF), Tanzania National Bureau of Statistics, World Bank (WB).